 While it is possible to travel in the Salento region by train, it is much easier and quicker if you have a car.
 Luckily, I was traveling with my friend, Susan, who decided to rent an automobile for this section of our trip.
-I don’t drive, so the two of us came up with an agreement where she would be responsible for all of the driving and all of the car expenses, while I would cover all of the dinners while we were traveling together.
-Susan arranged to rent a car from the Hertz rental office in Lecce.
+I don’t drive, so the two of us came up with an agreement, in which she would be responsible for all of the driving and all of the car expenses, while I would cover all of the dinners while we were traveling together.
+Susan arranged to rent a car from the Hertz Rental Office in Lecce.
 According to the GPS on her cell phone, the rental office was located a short distance outside of the city walls, and was an easy walk from where we were both staying.
-When we arrived at the address that we’d been given for the rental office, all that we found was an abandoned lot, full of overgrown grass and a bit of trash.
-There weren’t many people out and about in this part of the city — at least on this particular day there weren’t, but we did ask a few people if they knew where the Hertz office was, only to have them look at us as if we were crazy, and walk away.
+When we arrived at the address that we had been given for the rental office, all that we found was an abandoned lot, full of overgrown grass, and a bit of trash.
+There weren’t many people out and about, in this part of the city — at least on this particular day there weren’t, but we did ask a few people if they knew where the Hertz Office was, only to have them look at us as if we were crazy, and walked away.
 Then, I spotted a Hertz sign, off in the distance, about a block and a half away.
-The address that we’d been given was wrong, but the place did exist.
+The address that we had been given was wrong, but the place did exist.
 We got the car, loaded our luggage into the trunk, and then set off on our journey.

-Next up: More from Maglie, plus a short visit to the town of Galatina.
+Next up: More from Maglie, and a short visit to the town of Galatina!

-Note: this blog is written in English, and Spanish, and the author takes no responsibility for the quality of any translations which may appear.
-If you enjoyed this post, please visit our archives for more posts from Maglie, as well as other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.
+If you enjoyed this post, please, visit our archives for more posts from Maglie, as well as other Italian destinations.
 Grazie!